laminas/laminas-feed/doc/book/zend.feed.writer.md

 data, such as a title, will trigger an `Exception` when rendering as Atom 1.0.
 This will differ for *RSS* 2.0 since a title may be omitted so long as a description is present.
 This gives rise to Exceptions that differ between the two standards depending on the renderer in use.
-By design, `Zend\Feed\Writer\Writer` will not render an invalid feed for either standard unless the end-user deliberately elects to ignore all Exceptions.
+By design, `Laminas\Feed\Writer\Writer` will not render an invalid feed for either standard unless the end-user deliberately elects to ignore all Exceptions.
 This built in safeguard was added to ensure users without in-depth knowledge of the relevant specifications have a bit less to worry about.